|Elliott Sound Products||Traditional Fluorescent Tube Lamps & Their Alternatives|

-Naturally, all is not completely "sweetness and light".
+Naturally, all is not completely 'sweetness and light'.
 A conventional fluoro tube emits light around all 360° of its circumference, much of which often isn't used usefully.
 The LED tube has a much narrower angle, and its light is aimed directly downwards where it's needed.
 If a T8 or T5 tube is installed in a fitting that has a very good reflector it will beat the LED tube for total light output.
 When I replaced a standard 36W tube above my desk with a LED lamp, the desk area is illuminated just as well as before.
-However, the remainder of the room is darker, because the 270° coverage of the fluorescent lamp is no longer available.
+However, the remainder of the room is darker, because the 270° coverage of the fluorescent lamp is no longer available (the full 360° isn't available because of the fitting itself).
 Most of the time, this is not an issue, and I now use 15W instead of 40W to light my office at night.
 My work area is well lit, and for the occasional task that needs it, I have always had a desk lamp to augment the overhead fluorescent fitting.

 Some photos are in order, since few people have ever seen a retro-fit T5 kit, and fewer still will have seen the insides of a LED tube.
 These photos will give you an idea of what I have covered here.